tim-shand/tim-shand/README.md

 **[Home Lab: On-Prem](https://github.com/tim-shand/homelab-onprem)**

 My personal home lab utlizing some HP EliteDesk 800 and Lenovo P330 mini-pcs.
 Running Proxmox VE for on-prem virtualization.
 A key part of my continous learning journey, and a playground for testing new tech.
 It's a work in progress, with ambitions to expand as my skill set develops further.

 **[Home Lab: Azure](https://github.com/tim-shand/homelab-azure)**

 Personal Azure tenant, managed via Terraform and GitHub Actions.
-Deployed using a Powershell script I developed to automate a green-field tenant deployment.
+Deployed using a [Powershell bootstrap script](https://github.com/tim-shand/bootstrapper-azure-terraform-github) I developed to automate a green-field tenant deployment.
 Running a very simple platform landing zone and basic web app services.